hhhzhao/E06a-Bullets/README.md

 # E06a-Bullets
+Hello everyone, my name is Hua Zhao.
+For the game, I have added bullet to the player.
+When the enemy rich to the kill score, the hitted enemy will dispear.
+I also added the game over screen to the game.
+When all enemy gone, the gameover screen will display.
+Enjoy the game!!

 Playing with bullet sprites:

 It's narwhals vs. penguins(?)!
 These natural enemies are locked in a battle; who will survive?